pwyf/iati-activity-merger/README.md

 # IATI Activity Merger

 This tool will take multiple IATI activity files and merge them into a single activity file.

-No validation is performed, nor is the reporting-org checked at present.
+N.B.
+No validation is performed, nor is the `reporting-org` checked at present.

 ## Deployment